superfly/docs/flyctl/cmd/flyctl_launch.md

       --now                              Deploy now without confirmation -o, --org string                       The target Fly organization --path string                      Path to the app source root, where fly.toml file will be saved (default ".")
-      --push                             Push image to registry after build is complete -r, --region string                    The target region (see 'flyctl platform regions') --release-command-timeout string   Seconds to wait for a release command finish running, or 'none' to disable. (default "300")
+      --provision-extensions             Provision any extensions assigned as a default to first deployments --push                             Push image to registry after build is complete -r, --region string                    The target region (see 'flyctl platform regions') --release-command-timeout string   Seconds to wait for a release command finish running, or 'none' to disable. (default "300")